Everyday Nourishing Foods

 • Reddit

-Spinach chutney - palak chutney - Palakura pachadi - a healthy and delicious chutney recipe with lots of spinach leaves, sesame seeds, and Indian spices.
+Spinach chutney - palak chutney - Palakura pachadi - a delicious chutney recipe with lots of spinach leaves, sesame seeds, and Indian spices.

 Spinach, also called palak in Hindi, and palakura in Telugu is a highly nutritious leafy vegetable.